Pinterest has been instrumental in growing my blog traffic and followers across my social media accounts.

 Pinterest is by far my biggest traffic driver (I am currently working on SEO becoming my #1 eventually as I don’t want to rely on other platforms to drive traffic to my blogs).
 How did I do it?

 In short, I pinned.
 A lot!
+This was instrumental and helped increase traffic to my blog.

 The long version –

-You’ve got your Pinterest business account up and running, you’ve claimed your website and created some boards.
+You’ve got your Pinterest business account up and running, and you’ve claimed your website and created some boards.

 One image – Multiple Pinterest boards